Jean Jacques Boissy: Al Ahli Tripoli (2025)

 Boissy joined Al Ahli Tripoli for the 2025 BAL season.
 On May 18, 2025, Boissy made his debut for Al Ahli, scoring 28 points in the season opener against MBB, leading his team to a 87–77.
 He led Al Ahli to its first championship, becoming the first Libyan team to do so, after defeating Petro de Luanda in the final.
 He became the first Senegalese player to win the BAL title.
 Additionally, Boissy was named the BAL Most Valuable Player after the game.
 Boissy also received the Best Scorer award after averaging 18.9 points per game, and was selected to the All-Defensive First Team for a second time in his career.

 In September 2025, he played with Libyan club Al Ahli Tripoli at the 2025 FIBA Intercontinental Cup, where the team won a bronze medal, becoming the first African team in history to finish on the podium.

-NBA G League (2025–present)
+NBA G League (2025–2026)

 On 8 July 2025, Boissy was selected in the NBA G League International Draft with the fifth overall pick by the Memphis Hustle.
 Following his selection, his draft rights were traded to the Windy City Bulls.
+He made his G League debut on November 11th, 2025 in a game against the Wisconsin Herd.
+He then had his G League career high in scoring, managing 12 points on November 21st, against the Iowa Wolves.
+After 9 game appearances, on January 5th, 2026 the Windy City Bulls placed him on waivers.